 Method and assumptions used in calculations of actuarially determined contributions.
 An actuarial valuation is performed for each plan each year.
 The actuarially determined contribution rates in the Schedule of Employer Contributions are calculated by the actuary as a projection of the required employer contribution for the fiscal year beginning six months preceding the date of the valuation results for the RHBF.
-The actuarially determined contribution rates in the Schedule of Employer Contributions are calculated by the actuary as a projection of the required employer contribution for the fiscal year beginning 18 months following the date of the valuation results for the Disability Income Plan of North Carolina (DIPNC).
+The actuarially determined contribution for the fiscal year beginning 18 months following the date of the valuation results for the Disability Income Plan of North Carolina (DIPNC).
 See Note 14 for more information on the specific assumptions for each plan.
-The actuarially determined contributions for those items with covered payroll were determined using the actuarially determined contribution rate from the actuary and covered payroll as adjusted for timing differences and other factors such as differences in employee class.
+The actuarially determined contributions for those items with covered payroll were determined using the actuarially determined contributions are calculated by the actuarially determined contributions for those items with covered payroll were determined using the actuarially determined contributions are calculated by the actuarially determined contributions for those items with covered payroll were determined using the actuarially determined contributions are calculated for timing differences and other factors such as differences in employee class.
 Other actuarially determined contributions are disclosed in the schedule as expressed by the actuary in reports to the plans.